owntone/owntone-server/README.md

 file artwork (instead of using the same artwork for all tracks in an entire album).

+For playlists in your library, say /foo/bar.m3u, then for any http streams in the list, forked-daapd will look for /foo/bar.{jpg,png}.

 You can use symlinks for the artwork files.

 forked-daapd caches artwork in a separate cache file.
 The default path is